graveyard/s3-to-redshift/README.md

 - Modifying the destination `Redshift` tables
 - Loading in the data efficiently using the `COPY` command

+## Deploying

+This is a standard mesos deploy, `fab mesos.apps.deploy:s3-to-redshift,env=production`

 ## Running

 We split up environment variables and command line flags based on realistic ways one might run this in production.